 Note: companion albums (also called parent albums) must be an exact replica of the main album.

-Discounts on companion albums are only available for Fine Art Heirloom Albums.
+Discounts are available on companion albums for Fine Art Heirloom Albums.

 So, that’s really it concerning the process of ordering your book!
 I also had a few FAQ’s to address – the questions I get a lot!

 How long does it take?